vieira-brz/SolutivaTech/README.md

 <img src="https://avatars.githubusercontent.com/u/172913867?s=200&v=4" width="100" />

-## Descrição
+## Description

-SolutivaTech é uma empresa focada em fornecer soluções inovadoras e abrangentes no campo da tecnologia da informação.
-Com um compromisso com a excelência financeira e a entrega de resultados mensuráveis, SolutivaTech se destaca por oferecer serviços de desenvolvimento de software, automação, gerenciamento de servidores e consultoria em TI.
-Nossa missão é ajudar empresas de todos os tamanhos a alcançar seus objetivos tecnológicos e financeiros, garantindo um futuro mais eficiente e sustentável.
+SolutivaTech is a company focused on providing innovative and comprehensive solutions in the field of information technology.
+With a commitment to financial excellence and delivering measurable results, SolutivaTech stands out by offering software development, automation, server management, and IT consulting services.
+Our mission is to help companies of all sizes achieve their technological and financial goals, ensuring a more efficient and sustainable future.

-O nome "SolutivaTech" combina a ideia de soluções efetivas ("Solutiva") com a referência direta à tecnologia ("Tech"), refletindo a capacidade da empresa de abordar diversos desafios tecnológicos com eficácia e inovação.
+The name "SolutivaTech" combines the idea of effective solutions ("Solutiva") with a direct reference to technology ("Tech"), reflecting the company's ability to address various technological challenges with efficiency and innovation.

-## Cores
+## Colors

-- Roxo
+- Purple
-- Branco
+- White
-- Preto
+- Black

-## Valores
+## Values

-- 🤝🏻 Compromisso com o cliente
+- 🤝🏻 Commitment to the client
-- 🏆 Reconhecimento
+- 🏆 Recognition
-- 🌟 Respeito
+- 🌟 Respect
-- 🌍 Diversidade
+- 🌍 Diversity